moneywhore/ConventionalVM/README.md

   There will never be a case where both a 16 bit immediate value and a third register will be needed, so their sizes are variable based   on case.

 ## NOTES:
-Assemblr.jar assembles any file named "code.asm" into "code.txt"
+Assemblr.jar assembles any file named "code.asm" into "code.txt".

-main.exe requires an input text file (like code.txt) to function There are some admittedly-scattered examples of assembly in the source, so if you come across this you could maybe even try to build programs for the VM!
+main.exe requires an input text file (like code.txt) to function.

+There are some admittedly-scattered examples of assembly in the source, so if you come across this you could maybe even try to build programs for the VM!